adistrim/AESFolderCrypt-V2/README.md

-# Folder Encryption/Decryption Script
+# Folder Encryption/Decryption Script V2 for Raspberry Pi

-This script provides a simple way to encrypt and decrypt folders using the AES algorithm.
+This script provides a simple way to encrypt and decrypt folders using the AES algorithm with PBKDF2 for key derivation.
 It utilizes OpenSSL for encryption and decryption processes.
+The script is designed to run on a Raspberry Pi, but it can be used on any Linux-based system.

 Youtube Video: [Encryption on Raspberry pi](https://youtu.be/KQOr3ikgw-M)